 VOC forms a living conversation (keep it close by and share it widely)

-The VOC is not a “set and forget” document but rather, it frames a living conversation.
+The Voice of the Customer is not a “set and forget” document but rather, it frames a living conversation.

 Over time, priorities change and requirements evolve.
 The VOC allows this by giving us the flexibility to add or remove requirements, change their priorities and reassess whether they add value by aligning with other user groups.